HarrisonOates/meetcode/items/report.md

 - ChatGPT and other generative AI tools: Don't use it except as a last resort, ask team members before using.
 - Communication: use Microsoft Teams messages.

+## Conflicts
+There were no conflicts during the development of this project.

 ## Application Description